arkan/poxxy/README.md

 - **Built-in validators** for common validation rules
 - **Default values** for fields when not provided
 - **Integrated transformers** for data sanitization and formatting
-- **Support for complex types** including structs, slices, arrays, and pointers
+- **Support for complex types** including structs, slices, arrays, pointers, maps, and unions
+- **HTTP request validation** with automatic content-type detection
 - **Comprehensive error handling** with detailed validation messages
+- **Two-phase validation** (assignment then validation) for cross-field validation

 ## Quick Start